-The CMMPO uses U.S. Census data to determine regionally derived thresholds that include minority and low-income populations, as well as limited English proficiency populations, older adults (65 years of age or more) and households with no vehicle available.
-These thresholds are used as a standard procedure to evaluate projects' benefits and burdens, monitor the distribution of transportation funds in the region, are included in planning scenarios, and also to identify opportunities for targeted outreach, including language needs.
-Under the new U.S. DOT Justice40 Initiative, staff will explore opportunities to expand the variables included in the regional thresholds.
+The REJ+ thresholds include minority and low-income populations, as well as limited English proficiency (LEP) populations, older adults (65 years of age or more), disability, and households with no vehicle available.
+These thresholds are used as a standard procedure to evaluate projects' benefits and burdens, monitor the distribution of transportation funds in the region, are included in planning scenarios, and to identify opportunities for targeted outreach, including language needs.
+Under the new U.S. DOT Justice40 Initiative, staff will continue to explore opportunities to refine methodologies used to measure equity in all CMMPO activities, including programs, projects, and plans.

-- Updated Environmental Justice definition, including regionally derived thresholds and the identification of populations traditionally in disadvantage or underrepresented. - Updated CMMPO Limited English Proficiency Analysis and Language Implementation Plan (LEP/LAP). - Completed a CMMPO Benefits and Burdens Analysis for the long-range transportation plan. - Completed reports for MassDOT's Office of Diversity and Civil Rights (ODCR) required to demonstrate compliance with FHWA and FTA requirements. - Leading the CMRPC Diversity, Equity and Inclusion Committee, and provided ongoing Title VI, LEP and EJ training sessions and resources to all staff. - New and continued work with numerous community groups, including Worcester Department of Public Health/Central Mass., Regional Public Health Alliance, Worcester Community Connections Coalition, Centro, South East Asian Coalition, WRTA Riders' Advisory Committee, Mass in Motion, among many others. - Translations of meeting notices, forms and other documents in other languages. - WRTA Title VI Plan Updates for FTA - WRTA Public Participation Plan - Conducted previously under separate FTA scopes of work
+- Updated Environmental Justice definition, including regionally derived thresholds and the identification of populations traditionally in disadvantage or underrepresented. - Updated CMMPO Public Participation Plan. - Completed a CMMPO Benefits and Burdens Analysis for the Transportation Improvement Program (TIP). - Completed reports for MassDOT's Office of Diversity and Civil Rights (ODCR) required to demonstrate compliance with FHWA and FTA requirements. - Leading the CMRPC Diversity, Equity and Inclusion Committee, and provided ongoing Title VI, LEP and EJ training sessions and resources to all staff. - New and continued work with numerous community groups, including: Worcester Department of Public Health/Central Mass.
+Worcester Community Action Council, Centro, WRTA Riders' Advisory Committee, Worcester Together, among many others. - Translations of meeting notices, forms and other documents in other languages. - WRTA Title VI Plan Updates for FTA - WRTA Public Participation Plan - conducted previously under separate FTA scopes of work

-Review and Update the Existing CMMPO Public Participation Plan (PPP): The PPP details procedures utilized in the TIP, UPWP, and LRTP development process, in accordance with the Bipartisan Infrastructure Law (BIL).
+• Continue implementation of the existing CMMPO Public Participation Plan (PPP): The PPP details procedures utilized in the TIP, UPWP, and LRTP development process, in accordance with the Bipartisan Infrastructure Law (BIL).
 These procedures include consultations with agencies responsible for land use management, natural resources protection, historic preservation, and Environmental Justice.
-The PPP was recently updated to
+The PPP update includes new tools and techniques related to virtual public involvement, and to ensure that it continues to be effective in obtaining maximum participation by all stakeholders.

-- include new tools and techniques related to virtual public involvement, and to ensure that it continues to be effective in obtaining maximum participation by all stakeholders. - Implement WRTA 2021 Public Participation Plan (PPP): The WRTA PPP follows FTA guidance and, as the WRTA's Service Area is nearly coterminous with the CMMPO region, much of the policies, data, and staff subtasks support both the WRTA PPP and the CMMPO PPP.
+- Implement WRTA 2021 Public Participation Plan (PPP): The WRTA PPP follows FTA guidance and, as the WRTA's Service Area is nearly coterminous with the CMMPO region, much of the policies, data, and staff subtasks support both the WRTA PPP and the CMMPO PPP.
 Staff will continue to monitor WRTA outreach efforts as they support both plans. - Review Environmental Justice Outreach: Staff will use the CMMPO PPP as a guide and an assessment tool for judging its effectiveness in engaging the region's low-income and minority populations.
 Staff will also continue to identify and implement work procedures that promote LEP persons' involvement.
-Staff will continue to participate actively with local groups concerned with Environmental Justice populations.
-Staff will also continue to strengthen current efforts to engage organizations that can assist in the involvement of those with limited English proficiency outside of Worcester; and will also look for opportunities to expand current network of organizations that serve minority and low-income population within the region. - Staff Training: Continue developing training opportunities for all staff to be able to both comply with Title VI, EJ and LEP, and also to better engage LEP persons during public outreach processes. - Identify and Implement Best Practices for LEP Engagement: Work with MassDOT Office of Diversity and Civil Rights (ODCR) and other planning partners to research best practices for identifying and implementing LEP, including translation techniques, interpretation services, and engagement strategies, including virtual engagement tools and resources for LEP populations.
+Staff will continue to participate actively with local groups concerned with EJ populations.
+Staff will also continue to strengthen current efforts to engage organizations that can assist in the involvement of those with LEP outside of Worcester; and will also look for opportunities to expand current network of organizations that serve minority and low-income population within the region. - Staff Training: Continue developing training opportunities for all staff to be able to both comply with Title VI, EJ, and LEP, and to better engage LEP persons during public outreach processes. - Identify and Implement Best Practices for LEP Engagement: Work with MassDOT Office of Diversity and Civil Rights (ODCR) and other planning partners to research best practices for identifying and implementing LEP, including translation techniques, interpretation services, and engagement strategies, including virtual engagement tools and resources for LEP populations.